 You might never use your home phone line to make outgoing calls, but in some situations it’s essential to know your landline number.
 Many people rely more heavily on their mobile phones and broadband these days.

 Here are a few examples of when it’s useful to know your home telephone number:

 - When you’re shopping around for internet service providers, some suppliers won’t even give you a quote without your landline number.

 - Evidence suggests that many older people still prefer to ring landlines instead of making calls to mobile phones, so if your grandparents want to call you at home you need to be able to give them the right number.

 - Cold callers, telemarketing and silent calls to your landline still plague many of us on a regular basis.
 To help get around the problem of unwanted calls, you need to know your landline number to subscribe to the Telephone Preference Service.
 TPS is a free register of residential landline phone numbers to which it is illegal to make unsolicited sales and marketing calls.

 You’ve thought it over and, on balance, you’ve decided to ditch the old-fashioned landline telephone once and for all.
 Contact your phone company to cancel the service, after checking your contract for any termination charges, of course.
-Before you get rid of your landline, though, think about whether that also means cancelling your internet service.
+Before you get rid of your landline, though, think about whether that also means Cancelling your Broadband Service.

 It’s unusual, but not impossible, to get broadband without a home phone plan, and it could even save you money.
-Different service providers offer various options including wifi dongles, 4G routers, VoIP (Voice over Internet Protocol) or high speed internet through cable broadband - all without having to sign up to a landline phone service that you don’t need.
-For more information, have a look at our How to find the cheapest broadband guide.
+Different service providers offer various options including wifi dongles, Wifi Extenders, 4G routers, VoIP (Voice over Internet Protocol) or high speed internet through Cable Broadband - all without having to sign up to a landline phone service that you don’t need.
+For more information, have a look at our How to Find the Cheapest Broadband Guide.